History of Sega in Bosnia and Herzegovina

 The war ended in 1995 with the Dayton Agreement.
 The country was 80% destroyed and the population could not afford to new console.
 This resulted in an increase in the number of bootlegs, including Sega consoles and games.
 Rumors say that Power Pegasus appeared in 1996.

-Years went by and new consoles such as Nintendo 64 and Sega Saturn appeared in Bosnia.
-Despite the fact that they were a bit more widely available than their predecessors - Sega Mega Drive and Super Nintendo - they were still too expensive.
-At the end of the 90s, the PlayStation console appeared, which thanks to the possibility of easy piracy became quite popular.
+New consoles such as Sega Saturn (still distributed by Europatrade from early 1996) and Nintendo 64 (still distributed by Pinel Export-Import from March 1997) were released in Bosnia and despite the fact that they were more available than their predecessors - Sega Mega Drive and Super Nintendo - they were still too expensive.
+In the late 90s, the PlayStation was released, which thanks to the possibility of easy piracy became quite popular here.